william-h-oliver/astrolink/doc/howitworks.md

 If we take the 2-dimensional toy data set in the analogy to be one of these cases where the relative scale of the features is meaningful, then we can should not transform the data and instead set `adaptive` to 0.

 ### Estimate the local-density field
 The second step is to estimate the local-density field at the position of each of the points within the data set.
-The density is estimated with a kernel function and each point's `k_den` nearest neighbours and a scaled logarithm of this density is also taken, giving us $\log\hat\rho$.
+The density is estimated with a kernel function and each point's `k_den` nearest neighbours and a scaled logarithm of this density is also taken, giving us :math:`\log\hat\rho`.

-This rescaling renders all noisy density fluctuations on the same scale (i.e. $\sigma_{\log\hat\rho}$ is approximately constant for a fixed `k_den` and `d_features`).
+This rescaling renders all noisy density fluctuations on the same scale (i.e. :math:`\sigma_{\log\hat\rho}` is approximately constant for a fixed `k_den` and `d_features`).
 This fact is used later in the algorithm to help distinguish clusters from noise.

 The density is proportional to the underlying probability density function and, since the logarithmic rescaling is increasing function, the order is maintained.
-Hence if we order the $\log\hat\rho$ values and assign them colours from blue (low density) to red (high density), we can see something akin to the underlying probability density function.
+Hence if we order the :math:`\log\hat\rho` values and assign them colours from blue (low density) to red (high density), we can see something akin to the underlying probability density function.

 <p align="center">
   <img src="https://raw.githubusercontent.com/william-h-oliver/astrolink/main/images/howitworks/data_coloured_by_logrho.png" alt="Toy data set coloured by local-density."/>
 </p>

-The spatial contrast from blue to red indicates that the $\log\hat\rho$ values provide relevant structural information about the data.
+The spatial contrast from blue to red indicates that the :math:`\log\hat\rho` values provide relevant structural information about the data.

 ### Compute an ordered list and a binary-tree of groups
-Since the order of the $\log\hat\rho$ values are a tracer for the order of the probability density function evaluated at the position of each point, we can use this order to descend the probability density function as in the analogy above.
+Since the order of the :math:`\log\hat\rho` values are a tracer for the order of the probability density function evaluated at the position of each point, we can use this order to descend the probability density function as in the analogy above.
 However, during the process we also need to know _how_ the points connect to each other so that we can group them together to form clusters.
 AstroLink achieves this by creating edges between pairs of neighbouring points, with the edge weights being set to the minimum of the densities of the two points.
 Then instead of processing the data point-by-point in order of descending density it is processed edge-by-edge in order of descending edge weight.

 While the edges are being processed, the group that each point belongs to is also kept track of.
 When an edge is being processed; if neither of the connecting points belong to a group then a new group is created with those points; if only one of the connecting points belong a group then the other is added to it; and if both of the connecting points belong to different groups then the groups are merged into a new group.
 The latter possibility is the AstroLink algorithmic equivalent to finding a saddle point in the probability density function, and when it occurs the two merged groups will be marked for further consideration.